by Ani Williams

 In ancient Egypt, music, architecture and astronomy were combined in a concise, harmonious unified system, where heaven and earth were not isolated realms and science and religion were an integrated, mutually supportive system.
 From the research of Robert Bauval (The Orion Mystery) and Graham Hancock (Fingerprints of the Gods), and from the book The Message of the Sphinx, which they co-authored, we find many examples of Egyptian temple designs reflecting cosmic and earthly cycles.

 The three Egyptian pyramids of the Giza Plateau mirror the offset line up of the three stars in the belt of Orion, with the Nile to the West, as the Milky Way’s river of stars lies to the west of Orion.
-The Great Pyramid is aligned to true north-south (as opposed to magnetic n-s), which is based on the actual points around which the earth’s axis spins.
+The Great Pyramid is aligned to true north-south (as opposed to magnetic N-S), which is based on the actual points around which the earth’s axis spins.
 The shafts inside the Queens and Kings chambers were aimed directly at the bright stars that were important in Egyptian cosmology, such as Sirius, Orion and the Pole star.
-Now who gave them these exact alignments?
-And a short distance away, the Sphinx faces east, gazing at the point on the horizon where the constellation of Leo would have risen about 13,000 years ago (using computer technology to calculate the precessional drift).
+And a short distance away, the Sphinx faces east, gazing at the point on the horizon where the constellation of Leo would have risen about 13,000 years ago.

 “By the irresistible force, rightly directed, of the harmonics of sound–he can flatten the menace of Jericho’s impregnable walls, or raise serenely, like Amphion with the sound of his Lyre, the walls of Thebes whose stones came and placed themselves in rhythm and in meter…” — The Mystery Of The Seven Vowels by Joscelyn Godwin, author and Professor of Music at Colgate University

-It appears that ancient Egypt’s architects were quite sophisticated astronomers and ‘sky watchers’.
-What is more, the structures also have unique acoustical effects and according to the dimensions and design of the chambers, powerful effects could be created with the use of certain sounds and music within the temples.
 During my first visit to Abydos, Egypt in 1987, I was struck by the “aliveness” of the temple stones as we were chanting.
 Our group observed the stones echoing and singing back to us in waves of symbiotic sound.
-Dr. Jim Hurtak, author and scholar of ancient Hebrew texts, calls the Egyptian pyramids voice-activated geophysical computers.
+Dr. James Hurtak, author and scholar of ancient Hebrew texts, calls the Egyptian pyramids voice-activated geophysical computers.
 Dr. Hurtak is said to have produced visible standing waves of light within and above the pyramids, when intoning specific tones and Hebrew sacred words.
-(The effect of increased perception of light as well as increased awareness in all the senses, is a common effect after singing or chanting.)
+Some of the effects of hearing or producing natural harmonic sounds are increased sensory perception as well as an expanded state of awareness.
+This is a common effect after singing or chanting.
+Thus during temple rituals, those attending could enter altered states of consciousess)

 “Careful scientific examination of the world’s key pyramid sites, reveal them to be sophisticated harmonic structures, not only mirroring positions of the planets and stellar systems, but designed to mimic the chakras and harmonic cavities of the human body.” — Paul White, temple harmonic researcher.